supertrashpanda/supertrashpanda/README.md

 ### Hi there 👋
 This is Yunfan Ling, and I am learning coding for various digital interative art projects I've always been wanting to undertake.

-Currently I am planning to build a mobile App that can transform the sound of the wind (aeolian sound 💨 ) to fine verses/lines of poetry📝.
+Currently I am considering building a mobile App that can transform the sound of the wind (aeolian sound 💨 ) to fine verses/lines of poetry📝.
 I look forward to collaborating with you if you are interested in this idea.

 ### Technologies & Tools 🔧